Ground-based instrumentation

 • KITcube is an integrated atmospheric observation system designed for observations of the meso-scale thermodynamic and dynamic structure of the lower troposphere.
 During NAWDIC, a network of five Doppler wind lidars and five water vapor lidars will be established that stretches in a transect from the coast to inland (see figure).

 • Four ground-based Doppler cloud BASTA radars, a wind lidar and a water vapour lidar will be deployed by the French partners.
-Each instrumented site will include two radars pointing in two nonlinear directions in order to retrieve two components of the winds.
-The two lidars will be located in Lannion (see figure) because on the Brest site the radars will be closer to KITcube lidars.
+The instrumented site in Lannion includes three Doppler cloud radars pointing in three different directions in order to retrieve the three components of the wind.
+Additionally, there are two lidars in Lannion, one to measure water vapor and the other the wind components.

 • The deployment of the French radars/lidars on two well-separated coastal sites will complement the deployment of the KITcube radars/lidars which will be more localized and oriented toward land.
 The synergy between the different platforms will allow us to observe (i) the transition of high-wind features from ocean to land, and (ii) the vertical structure of dry intrusions, cold fronts, and cloud heads as well as their spatio-temporal evolution.
 The novel character of the instrumentation strategy relies on the deployment of multiple state-of-the-art remote sensing instruments in a limited zone to measure properties of turbulence and convective rolls in the boundary layer during the occurrence of a storm.